Action: Rehabilitate injured/orphaned bats to maintain wild bat populations

 Key messagesRead our guidance on Key messages before continuing

 - Four studies evaluated the effects of rehabilitating injured/orphaned bats on bat populations.
-One study was in Brazil, two studies were in the UK, and one in Italy.
+Two studies were in the UK, one was in Italy and one in Brazil.

 COMMUNITY RESPONSE (0 STUDIES)

 - Survival (4 studies): One study in Brazil found that two hand-reared orphaned greater spear-nosed bats survived for over three months in captivity.
 Two studies in the UK and Italy found that 70–90% of hand-reared pipistrelle bats survived for at least 4–14 days after release into the wild, and six of 21 bats joined wild bat colonies.
 One study in the UK found that pipistrelle bats that flew in a large flight cage for long periods before release survived for longer and were more active than bats that flew for short periods or in a small enclosure.
 One study in the UK found that 13% of ringed hand-reared pipstrelle bats were found alive in bat boxes 38 days to almost four years after release into the wild.